HOME • SEARCH • EMAIL • ABOUT

 Chromanones / Anti-Cancer / Seeds:

-Study on the fractionated acetone extract of Calophyllum blancoi seeds yielded six pyranochromanone derivaties, together with isorecedensolide and recedensolide.
+Study on the fractionated acetone extract of Calophyllum blancoi seeds yielded six pyranochromanone derivatives, together with isorecedensolide and recedensolide.
 Compounds 3, 4, 5, 7, and 8 showed showed mild activity against KB (human oral epidermoid carcinoma) and Hela (human cervical epitheloid carcinoma) tumor cell lines. (see constituents above) (1)

-Xanthones / Anti-Viral:
+Xanthones / Anti-Viral / Anti-Coronavirus:

 Root phytochemical studies in Taiwan isolated three new pyranoxanthones – blancoxanthone, acetyl blancoxanthone, and 3-hydroxyblancoxanthone.
-Biological study of the isolated xanthones revealed that blancoxanthone exhibited significant anti-coronavirus activity.
+Biological study of the isolated xanthones revealed that blancoxanthone (co

 Betulinic Acid / Anti-Melanoma: